EPCCed/dirac-docs/docs/scheduler.md

    - `--gres=gpu:4` the number of GPU to use per node.
 This will almost always be 4 to use all GPUs on a node.

-If you are happy to have any GPU type for your job (A100-40 or A100-80) then you select the `gpu` partition:
+You should specify the `gpu` partition:

    - `--partition=gpu`

 If you wish to use just the A100-80 GPU nodes which have higher memory, you add the following option:

-   - `--partition=gpu-a100-80` request the job is placed on nodes with high-memory (80 GB) GPUs with 48 cores per node - there are 64 high memory GPU nodes on the system.
+   - `--constraint=a100-80` request the job is placed on nodes with high-memory (80 GB) GPUs with 48 cores per node - there are 67 high memory GPU nodes on the system.

 To just use the A100-40 GPU nodes:

-   - `--partition=gpu-a100-40` request the job is placed on nodes with standard memory (40 GB) GPUs with 32 cores per node.
+   - `--constraint=a100-40` request the job is placed on nodes with standard memory (40 GB) GPUs with 32 cores per node.

-If you do not specfy a partition, the scheduler may use any available node types for the job (equivalent of `--partition=gpu`).
+If you do not specfy a constraint, the scheduler may use any available node types for the job but cannot mix types within a single job (equivalent of `--constraint=[a100-40|a100-80]`).

-!!! important "Some A100-40 nodes may have A100-80 GPU installed instead"
-    As A100-40 GPU are no longer available from NVIDIA, some A100-40 nodes where hardware has failed have had to have A100-80 GPU installed instead.
-    The following nodes in the `gpu-a100-40` partition contain A100-80 GPUs:

-    - tu-c0r2n06

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
 This